robryan/pm-takehome/data/orders/README.md

 ##### 📢 `olist_products_dataset.csv`

-This dataset includes detailed info about each product listing sold on OList.
+This dataset includes detailed info about each product listing sold on Olist.

 <details>